AtlasOfLivingAustralia/koel/README.md

   galah::show_values()
 ```

 -   `"shape"` is the filepath to a shapefile (.shp) within a directory containing other associated spatial files (e.g. .shx, .dbf, .prj).
 Multiple feature shapes may be provided within a single shapefile.
 Records will be filtered to those falling within the shapefile(s).
-Where multiple feature shapes are provided, the name of the feature matching to the record location will be provided in the final html table.
+Where multiple feature shapes are provided, the name of the feature matching to the record location will be provided in the final HTML table.

 ### Sending an email

-The email summarising the results of this workflow contains a table that includes information on each species of interest, details of each observation, a map thumbnail of each location, and an image (if available) of each species.
+The email summarising the results of this workflow contains a table with information on each species of interest, a map thumbnail of record location, and an image (if available) of each species.

-To produce the html file containing the table and send this table in an email, users should provide an .rmd file.
+To produce the HTML file containing the table and send this table in an email, users should provide an .rmd file.
 Within `build_email()`, the table is built with the `gt` package using data in the tibble output from `download_occurrences()`.
-It is stored as an object named `table_df` which consists of one row per occurrence, and four columns (`species`, `observation`, `location`, `image`) of html code referencing data and media related to each occurrence.
-We recommend providing the following code in the .rmd template to render the table
+It is stored as an object named `table_df` which consists of one row per occurrence, and four columns (`species`, `observation`, `location`, `image`) of HTML code referencing data and media related to each occurrence.
+We recommend providing the following code in the .rmd template to render the table:

 ``` r
 table_df |>